 Once the hayloft above stables by the canal basin, low beams, a powerful stove, deep seating and quirky items on display make for a unique atmosphere.
 Six beers listed on the school blackboard include ale from Moorhouse's, plus a real cider.
 Outside, a large decked area is excellent in summer and has a new children's play area.
 Light meals are served all day until 8pm and there is a pool table and a function room.
 Bus and rail stations are within a mile.

 - Old Turk

 Was the Turks Head many years ago.
 Simple, tidy L shaped bar.
 Rumoured to have a ghost of a former landlady, Nellie Carrigill whose life ended when a barrel fell.
 Refurbished pub operated as a weekend music bar; now in common ownership with West Riding Refreshment Rooms.
 Enthusiastic followers.
 Real ale not always available due to limited opening hours.

-New build Wetherspoon on site of Co-op jewelers.
+New build, but no longer owned by Wetherspoon and their signs have been removed.
+On the site of Co-op jewelers.
 Limited range of beers available currently, usually at least 5 guests including local breweries.
 No alcohol before 9am.
 Meals all day until 10pm.
-Pub is up for sale and may change ownership shortly
+Pub is no longer up for sale and may change ownership shortly.

 - West Riding Refreshment Rooms

 A multi-award winning pub in a Grade II listed station building, having just celebrated twenty-five years in the Guide.
 Nine handpumps dispense a range of beer styles and strengths; a tenth is reserved for real cider.
 Good food is served daily and pizzas are available all day.
 Occasional beer festivals are held.
 Live music plays outside in Summer.
 Very busy on Saturdays due to its prominent position on the Transpennine Rail Ale Trail.
 There are monthly “Meet the Brewer” sessions.

 - Woodman Inn